EmotionM/moneypupprivacy/index.md

 - We may update this policy.
 Material changes will be announced on this page or in-app.
 Continued use constitutes consent.

 11. Contact
-- For privacy inquiries: privacy@yourdomain.example
+- For privacy inquiries: sandboxemotionm@gmail.com